Karatepe bilingual: Azatiwada

 The text is an autobiographical account of Azatiwada's services to the kingdom of Adana where, according to the inscription, he later enthroned the descendants of Awariku.
 The inscription is assumed to date after his death in 709 BC.
-This dating is supported by the stylistic analyzes of both the Phoenician text and the hieroglyphs.
+This dating is supported by the stylistic analyses of both the Phoenician text and the hieroglyphs.

 From King Awariku also comes the Çineköy inscription, which is also a Phoenician-Luwian bilingual.

 Awariku is also mentioned in the Hasanbeyli inscription, also from the nearby area of Samʼal (Zincirli).

 Inscription text

 Placed at the fortress gates, the stones presenting the Karatepe bilingual inscription feature the "Call of Azatiwada" in the following text: